 What to compare before switching

 Look at four things.
 The overdraft policy itself, including whether transactions hard-decline or get a grace amount.
-The monthly maintenance fee and any minimum balance.
+The monthly service fee and any minimum balance.
 The free ATM network, since out-of-network ATMs can cost $3 to $5 per withdrawal.
 The deposit and transfer features, especially early direct deposit and mobile check deposit limits.

 For people working on credit alongside switching banks, pair the checking account with a separate credit-building product.
 The Self Visa® Credit Card builds credit on small purchases, and the Self.Inc Credit Builder Account works like a savings tradeline that reports to all three bureaus.
 Brigit also offers a $25 to $500 instant cash advance with no interest, which can patch a short-term gap if you are between paychecks.
+If you also want a true free checking account with no monthly maintenance, most of the picks above qualify.

 When you might keep a small overdraft buffer